mobilecoinofficial/full-service-mirror/create-release/package/README.md

-## mobilecoind mirror
+## wallet service mirror

 To launch, you will need to start both the public side of the mirror and the private side.
 The public side accepts client requests on port 8001 and mirror requests from the private side on port 10080.

-First, launch the public side: `./mobilecoind-mirror-public.sh`.
+First, launch the public side: `./wallet service-mirror-public.sh`.
-Now, launch the private side: `./mobilecoind-mirror-private.sh localhost` (assuming you are running both public and private on the same machine for test purposes).
+Now, launch the private side: `./wallet service-mirror-private.sh localhost` (assuming you are running both public and private on the same machine for test purposes).
 It will ask you for an entropy (account key) to use.

 Once launched, you can test it using curl: